|

 sprinkling sugar on the tops of scones

-Bake at 425℉ for 15 minutes or until scones begin to golden.
+Bake at 400℉ for 15-17 minutes or until scones begin to golden brown.
+Allow the scones to cool slightly on a wire rack.
 Serve with plenty of jam and butter.

 Baking Notes